AnthonySteele/anthonysteele.github.io/AnOnCallWarStory.md

 Three people on a rota that experiences significant numbers of call-outs is not enough.
 I feel that I know more about what is acceptable for on-call now, and what is a danger sign, and would flag up that situation earlier.
 It was untenable both in respect of not enough number of people on the rota, and what is a too-large volume of call-outs.
 Burnout was a risk.

-I don't hate on-call on the whole, even though I look back on on-call during that period of time with loathing.
+I don't hate on-call on the whole, and would not hesitate to recommend the practice others.
+But I look back on my experience of on-call during that period of time with loathing.
+On call done well gives a lot of benefit, but done badly can be very bad, so setting it up well is important.

-On-call is a necessary part of closing the feedback loop, and doing it right gives a lot of benefit.
-But it's just a part.
+On-call is a necessary part of closing the feedback loop, but it's just a part.
 If the other parts aren't there, it won't work and you will feel the pain.

+I'm  in my case particularly to listening to the on-call issues, allocating more time to fixing them - knowing when to focus more on reliability, operability, scalability, rather than features, and a sustainable mix of both with minor course corrections, rather than sudden changes of direction.
+See for example having an [error budget](https://danlebrero.com/2017/07/16/error-budget-google-solution-for-innovating-at-a-sustainable-pace/).

 ## Other things to call out